tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 path1: /restapispecifications.html
 ---

 In this section, we'll dive deeply into the OpenAPI specification.
 We'll use the same [OpenWeatherMap API](https://openweathermap.org/current) that we've been using throughout other parts of this course as the content for our OpenAPI document.
-Using this API, we'll create a valid OpenAPI specification document and then render it into interactive documentation using Swagger UI.
+Using this API, we'll create a valid OpenAPI specification document and then render it into interactive documentation using three different tools: Stoplight Studio, Redoc, and Swagger UI.
+This comparison of tools will provide you with a good sense of how the spec can be rendered in different ways.

+{: .note}
+As of Jan 4, 2020, I'm currently reworking this tutorial to include examples from Stoplight and Redoc (not just Swagger UI).
+I hope to finish within a week or so, but I'll be publishing the updates incrementally.

 * TOC
 {:toc}

 ## General resources for learning the OpenAPI specification

 Learning the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) will take some time.
-As an estimate, plan about two weeks of immersion, working with a specific API in the context of the specification before you become comfortable with it.
+As an estimate, if you're coding it manually, plan about two weeks of immersion, working with a specific API in the context of the specification before you become comfortable with it.
+If you're using a GUI tool such as with Stoplight, the learning curve will be shorter.
+But if you want to transition from the user interface to the code, you'll need to plan for some learning time.

 As you learn the OpenAPI specification, use the following resources:

 * [Sample OpenAPI specification documents](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).
 These sample specification documents provide a good starting point as a basis for your specification document.
 They give you a big picture of the general shape of a specification document.
 * [Swagger user guide](https://swagger.io/docs/specification/about/).
 The Swagger user guide is more friendly, conceptual, and easy to follow.
 It doesn't have the detail and exactness of the specification documentation on GitHub, but in many ways, it's clearer and contains more examples.